Introduction

 6. “Personal data” means any information relating to an identified living person, or which could be used to identify a living person.
 The Inquiry will collect personal data, such as names, contact details, financial and lifestyle information, images, voice and video recordings either directly from the person, or from individuals or organisations who may supply data about other people.

 7. The Inquiry will also collect and process some more sensitive information, such as data relating to health, religious beliefs, racial or ethnic origin, trade union membership and matters relating to sex and sexual orientation.
 This is referred to as “special category data”.
 The Inquiry may also process sensitive personal data relating to criminal offences.
+Further information about how the Inquiry processes and protects these categories of data is set out in the Inquiry’s Appropriate Policy Document.

 8. The Inquiry will also collect and process data in relation to those who are deceased.
 Whilst the provisions of data protection legislation only apply to those who are living, the Inquiry will treat the data of deceased individuals respectfully.
 The Inquiry will take into consideration any concerns raised by the families about how their data are collected and processed by the Inquiry.